headforwards-spd/headforwards-website/src/pages/info-pages/cost-of-living.md

     isRightImage: false
     isTwoColumns: false
     type: image-copy-component
+    content:
+      - type: markdown
         text: >-
           People often think that it is really expensive to live in Cornwall.
 Yes, there are lots of people who have second homes here, and yes the cost of housing is increasing.
 It is true that in some areas local people struggle to buy, but isn't that the case everywhere?
 Living on the sea front in St Ives or Falmouth is pretty pricey, but there are plenty of houses in other coastal towns and villages which are very reasonable.
 Houses a bit furtherinland can be even cheaper to rent and to buy.
 Housing close to our office is very reasonable and it is still only 4 miles from the beach.
   - quote: >-
       I was paying £1200 a month for a 1 bed flat in Wembley.I'm moving to Cornwall for a higher salary and I can rent areally nice 3 bed house for